Solo-Tuilagivou/Portfolio_project/README.md

-# This is my second attempt at making a website portfolio
+# This is my Second attempt at making a website portfolio
+Further changes will be made accordingly